-Free concerts throughout the days feature jazz, classical, folk, and Americana music - look for a star-studded mix of performers ranging from Arturo Sandoval to the Soul Rebels to the Handel and Haydn Society.
+Free concerts throughout the days feature jazz, classical, folk, and Americana music - look for a star-studded mix of performers ranging from Emmylou Harris to the Dirty Dozen Brass Band to the Handel and Haydn Society.

 At night, musicians move indoors to restaurants and bars, which will offer specials and deals.
 Add in theater performances, local artists, street performers, food trucks, and food vendor in and around the square - Copley Square is where you'll want to be this weekend!